-In the end though, the experience that No Man’s Sky offered ended up being disappointing as the initial sense of wonder faded away quickly after discovering that most planets in the game were actually quite similar, while the first-person shooting and dogfighting in No Man’s Sky got old quickly too.
+In the end, though, the experience that No Man’s Sky offered ended up being disappointing as the initial sense of wonder faded away quickly after discovering that most planets in the game were actually quite similar, while the first-person shooting and dogfighting in the game got old quickly too.

-This patch adds several new game modes, including “Normal mode”, which is the default experience and a “Creative mode” which gives players complete freedom to explore the universe and build as big a base as they want.
+This patch adds several new game modes.
+These include a “Normal mode”, which is the default experience, and a “Creative mode” which gives players complete freedom to explore the universe and build as big a base as they want.
 And like quite a few games these days, No Man’s Sky also has a “Survival mode” now, which makes enemies harder to beat and staying alive on the game’s planets more difficult, offering players the ultimate challenge in the game.

 Perhaps the most interesting new feature in this latest patch is the new base-building gameplay, which enables players to build an outpost on a planet and recruit alien lifeforms to carry out research.
 It is also possible to fast travel to one’s base, even if this takes some of the joy out of exploring the game’s universe though, while resources can now be stored in interstellar freighters which players can purchase in the game.